Arttuv/arttuv-website/src/content/writings/consulting.md

 But what I really like is this:

 > Consultants, however, are in a unique position to address the people or process issues productively.
-As third parties, they have no vested interest in the process issues—no power to gain or lose,no territory to expand or contract, no budget to increase or decrease.
+As third parties, they have no vested interest in the process issues—no power to gain or lose, no territory to expand or contract, no budget to increase or decrease.
 >
 > [Flawless Consulting](https://www.peterblock.com/books/flawless-consulting-a-guide-to-getting-your-expertise-used-3rd-edition-enhanced-ebook), p.
 22